 There are two ways you can address financial anxiety, namely:

 - Exterior actions: Taking measures to construct a budget or reduce debt and engaging financial advisors.

-- Interior actions: More difficult to identify, so you might benefit from seeing a financial therapist or counselor to help you figure out what's causing your financial problems.
+- Interior actions: More difficult to identify, so you might benefit from seeing a financial therapist or counsellor to help you figure out what’s causing your financial problems.
 You can also make a money date to examine your financial connection.

-A counselor or therapist will teach you coping mechanisms to deal with financial anxiety and keep in control of your life and financial situation.
+A counsellor or therapist will teach you coping mechanisms to deal with financial anxiety and keep in control of your life and financial situation.
 They will also provide you with techniques to reduce your stress, such as breathing exercises and daily meditation.
 Stress management will become an everyday part of your life and create a low-stress lifestyle.